Top 20 Things to Pack for a Nepal Trip

 10. Are there ATMs in Nepal?

 Yes.
 Plenty of ATMs readily operate in city areas.
 ATMs accept Visa cards and Master Cards.
-It is always to carry cash during travel.
+It is always best to carry cash during travel.

 11. What is the best time of year to visit Nepal?